Fast Feature Field ($\text{F}^3$): A Predictive Representation of Events: Introduction

-In some of the earliest work on neuromorphic perception, Mead and Mahowald sought to emulate this marvelous information processing of the biological retina in silicon \cite{mead1988silicon}.
-Event-based cameras exemplify the state of the art today: they offer a dynamic range comparable to the retina (80--120 \unit{\dB} vs.\ $\sim$140 \unit{\dB}, respectively), much higher temporal resolution (less than 100 \unit{\us} vs.\ 10--30 \unit{\ms}) because they operate asynchronously, and similar precision ($\sim$1 \unit{\ns}).
-Their spatial acuity is lower (1 MP vs. $\sim$600 MP) but remarkable nonetheless.
+In some of the earliest work on neuromorphic perception, Mead and Mahowald sought to emulate the marvelous information processing of the biological retina in silicon \cite{mead1988silicon}.
+Event-based cameras exemplify the state of the art of this field today.
+They offer a comparable dynamic range to the retina (80--120 dB vs.\ $\sim$140 dB, respectively), much higher temporal resolution (less than 100 $\mu$s vs.\ 10--30 ms), and similar precision ($\sim$1 ns).
+Their spatial acuity is lower (1 MP vs.\ $\sim$600 MP) but remarkable nonetheless.
 Event cameras are very attractive to roboticists.
-They can be much more effective than standard RGB cameras that we use today.
-These sensors have the potential to enable robots to operate in different lighting conditions (harsh daylight as well as night-time, indoors and outdoors), at very high speeds (a quadrotor rotates at $\sim$700\unit{\degree\per\s} when it flips but event cameras do not suffer from motion blur), and require little power and weight (they weigh only as much as a standard camera).
+They are asynchronous sensors.
+They can be much more effective than RGB cameras.
+These sensors have the potential to allow robots to operate in different lighting conditions (harsh daylight as well as night-time, indoors and outdoors), at very high speeds (a quadrotor rotates at $\sim$700 $\deg$s$^{-1}$ when it flips but event cameras do not suffer from motion blur), and require little power and weight (they weigh only as much as an RGB camera).